rackersteve/rackspace-how-to/content/cloud-servers/get-started-with-magento-on-debian-10.md

 ### Requirements:

-You need access to a cloud server with at least 4 GB of RAM.
+You need access to a Debian&reg; 10 cloud server with at least 4 GB of RAM.

 You also need to create a Magento user and update the package management repositories.